perftool-incubator/multiplex/README.md

 ```

 #### default
+The default set of parameters are supposed to be what is used if no parameters
-Defines all the default param values.
-Multiplex assumes these default params
+are supplied by the user.
+Multiplex assumes the default value if the param is
-if the param is not present in the mv-paramns.json input file.
+not present in the mv-paramns.json input file.

 #### mandatory
+The mandatory parameters are the basic parameters that the test harness need
+to function properly.
+For instance, the post processing may require certain
+options be enabled so that certain data is available (ie. a latency histogram
+for example).
+So the mandatory parameters are always appended to the list of
+parameters to use to guarantee basic functionality of the harness.

 Defines all the mandatory params.
 Multiplex checks if all the mandatory params
 are specified in the mv-params.json input file and it fails otherwise.

+#### preset
+Preset params allow the benchmark sub-projects to define a list of pre-defined
+parameter sets for the user to easily run a variety of tests.

 #### validation
 Defines all the acceptable param values by validating the parameters with the